xybu/cs590-nfv/experiments/suricata/README.md

 ![Docker setup](https://rawgithub.com/xybu/cs590-nfv/master/experiments/suricata/diagrams/docker.svg)

-###### Docker + macvtap
+#### Docker + macvtap

 In Docker-vtap setting, the difference from Docker setup is that we create a macvtap of model "virtio" and mode "passthrough" to mirror the traffic arriving at host's enp34s0 NIC, and let Suricata in Docker inspect the traffic on the macvtap device.

 ![Docker-vtap setup](https://rawgithub.com/xybu/cs590-nfv/master/experiments/suricata/diagrams/docker_vtap.svg)

-###### Virtual machine
+#### Virtual machine

 The virtual machine hardware is configurable.
+Default configurations are available in XML format in [`config/`](config/).
 Different CPU and RAM configuration may be passed as parameters of the test script.
-By default, it is configured to have 4 vCPUs each of which has access to all 4 cores of the host CPU.
-Capacities of vCPU is copied from host CPU ("host-model").
-RAM is set to 2 GB by default.
-The XML configurations are available in [`config/`](config/).
-In terms of
+By default, it has 4 vCPUs each of which has access to all 4 cores of the host CPU.
+Capacities of vCPU are copied from host CPU
-NIC, We create a macvtap device (macvtap0) of model "virtio" and mode "passthrough" to copy the test traffic arriving at host's enp34s0 to VM's eth1.
+("host-model").
+RAM is set to 2 GB.
+In terms of NIC, We create a macvtap device (macvtap0) of model "virtio" and mode "passthrough" to copy the test traffic arriving at host's enp34s0 to VM's eth1.
 Another NIC, eth0, is added for communications between host and the VM.

+The exact hardware configuration will be mentioned when comparing results.

 The virtual disk has size of 64 GiB, large enough to hold logs of GB magnitude.

 ![Virtual machine setup](https://rawgithub.com/xybu/cs590-nfv/master/experiments/suricata/diagrams/vm.svg)

+## Result